This guide is designed for individuals and businesses needing assistance:

 This means that the forensic accountant will need access to the information for all the years possibly affected.

 Some historical records won’t be available.
 Without the records, the forensic accountant cannot investigate.
 They can only document the years with missing information.

-The forensic accountant should never speculate on missing information.
-All charts, numbers and calculations in their report should be supported with actual documentation.
+Forensic accountants should never speculate on missing information.
+All charts, numbers, and calculations in their report should be supported with actual documentation.

-Embezzlement investigations are the most performed work of a forensic accountant due to their unique skills and expertise in accounting, auditing, and detection.
+Embezzlement investigations are the most performed work of a forensic accountants due to their unique skills and expertise in accounting, auditing, and detection.

 The accountant will investigate all personally controlled businesses where income could be hidden.
-The income can be hidden through distributions recorded as company expenses or income that was never recorded in the business.
+The income can be hidden through distributions recorded as company expenses or income that were never recorded in the business.

 The key item is at least one spouse needs to have the ability to control all transactions in the company.

 In divorce proceedings, one side will usually have control over much of the information.
-Request for records will have to go through one attorney to the other.
+Request for records will have to go from one attorney to the other.

 The production of the records tends to take quite a bit of time, even if there are set deadlines.

 Hidden income investigations in divorce proceedings tend to extend out over many months.
 Not because of the difficulty in investigating the transactions, but because the opposing side will delay sending all information requested.